Is it time to put your kids on a screen time diet?

 Consider this:

-Many kids have spent the better part of the last year staring at a screen for hours a day.
+Many kids have spent a lot of hours during the school year staring at a screen.

-Many teachers, like me, relied more on digital assignments to reduce paper handling and to allow those who had to miss school (like for quarantine) an opportunity to continue learning along with the class.
+Many teachers, like me, rely more on digital assignments to reduce paper use and to allow those who miss school a chance to keep up with the class.

 This summer, let’s take a break and put our kids on a digital diet.
 Let’s help our kids RECONNECT WITH THEIR CREATIVITY and FOCUS THEIR ATTENTION ELSEWHERE besides a screen.
-We can find ways to help our kids stay entertained without putting a screen in front of them.
+We can find ways to help our kids stay entertained without putting a screen in front of them (most of the time, anyway).

-MY DIGITAL DIET PLAN FOR A 5 YEAR OLD
+MY DIGITAL DIET PLAN FOR An 8 YEAR OLD

 Expalin the benefits to your child so they know WHY and won’t feel like the limits are a punishment.